 Paying a car allowance with mileage substantiation?
-The time is now to re-evaluate your policy as a result of the new tax code.
+The time is now to re-evaluate your policy as a result of changes in the tax code.

 In the past, implementing a mileage substantiation as a company car reimbursement program made good business sense, unless you had employees working in a state that indemnifies employees from company expenses, such as Massachusetts or California.
-Mileage substantiation protects both employee and employer from taxation of the car allowance, saving money for both.
 But changes in the tax code could leave your organization at risk in any state if you do not properly address your car reimbursement policy to complement the new tax code.

 Here’s how a typical mileage substantiation program works: You provide a set car allowance for employees that drive for work, say $500/month.
-Employees then record their mileage, which is multiplied by the current IRS mileage rate—$.545/mile—and subtracted from the car allowance.
+Employees then record their mileage, which is multiplied by the current IRS mileage rate – $.575/mile for 2020 – and subtracted from the car allowance.
 If the product of mileage times the IRS rate exceeds $500, the employee is still only reimbursed the $500 amount.
-Many companies that provide a car reimbursement or allowance take the position that employees can write off the difference at tax time.
+In the past, companies have taken the position that employees can write off the difference at tax time.

-But that assumption—that employees can write off the unreimbursed amount—no longer holds true under the new code.
-With the elimination of the unreimbursed expense deduction, employers paying a car allowance with mileage reimbursement can no longer rely on this tax mechanism to make an employee’s compensation for work expenses complete.
-This will create problems for higher mileage employees.
+But that assumption – that employees can write off the unreimbursed amount – does not hold true for tax years 2018-2025.
+With the elimination of the unreimbursed expense deduction, employers paying a car allowance with mileage substantiation can no longer rely on this tax mechanism to make an employee’s compensation for work expenses complete.
+This new taxation situation creates problems for higher mileage employees.

-Comparing three employees driving three different mileage amounts will show just how big a problem the new tax law will create for an employee who drives a lot.
+Let's compare three employees who receive the same $500/month car allowance but drive three different mileage amounts.
+This will show just how big a problem the 2017 tax law has created for an employee who drives a lot.

 Mobile Employee A: